AstraBert/saccharomyces-pythia/README.rst

 If you are using saccharomyces-pythia for your work, please consider citing its author, `Astra Bertelli <https://astrabert.vercel.app>`_

-How was this README generated?
-Leveraging the power of AI with reAIdme, an HuggingChat assistant based on meta-llama/Llama-2-70b-chat-hf.
-Go and give it a try at this link: <https://hf.co/chat/assistant/660d9a4f590a7924eed02a32!> 🤖
+*How was this README generated?
+Leveraging the power of AI with reAIdme, an HuggingChat assistant based on mistralai/Mixtral-8x7B-Instruct-v0.1.
+Go and give it a try at this link: <https://hf.co/chat/assistant/660d9a4f590a7924eed02a32!> 🤖*